Job seekers' top 8 priorities in a post-pandemic workplace

 While there are numerous benefits to meeting in person for certain tasks, there are times when it's helpful to get our heads down in a distraction-free zone.
 For some employees, even a few days out of the office cuts down on lengthy commutes, freeing up time to exercise or take the kids to school and reducing transport and child care costs.

-TomTom is just one during COVID-19.
+TomTom is just one organization that has transformed its workplace strategy during COVID-19.
 In 2021 they switched to hybrid working, where employees are asked to choose the work environment that best suits their to-do list.
-They also that team members could work from another country for up to 12 weeks of the year.
+They also announced that team members could work from another country for up to 12 weeks of the year.
 Tech giant Facebook announced its plans to be 50/50 when it comes to remote working by the year 2030.

 While employees shouldn't be expected to be online at all hours, having a little adaptability around the traditional 9-5 is gaining increasing appeal.
 Setting core contact hours but allowing employees to schedule the rest of their day around a yoga class or picking up kids from school without prior permission is becoming more normalized in the post-pandemic world.